 Direct Debit | Commonly used to refer to online Bank Account payments.
 See Understanding Bank Account Payments for more information. |

 Direct Debit Network | The localized network in which bank account transactions are processed.
-Chargent supports the following Direct Debit Networks: ACH – US (aka echeck or electronic check) EFT (ACSS) – Canada (aka Electronic Funds Transfer) BECS – Australia SEPA – Europe |
+Chargent supports the following Direct Debit Networks: ACH – US (aka echeck or electronic check) EFT (ACSS) – Canada (aka Electronic Funds Transfer) BECS – Australia SEPA – Europe Learn more by visiting Direct Debit Networks. |

 E-Check | Short for Electronic Check.
 Commonly used to refer to online Bank Account payments.
 See Understanding Bank Account Payments for more information. |

-Electronic Funds Transfer (EFT) | A direct debit term used for processing bank account transactions in Canada.
-Supported by many gateways using Chargent. |
+Electronic Funds Transfer (EFT) | A direct debit network used for processing bank account transactions in Canada.
+Supported by many gateways using Chargent.
+Learn more by visiting Direct Debit Networks. |

-Gateway | A payment gateway is like a virtual PoS terminal tasked with authenticating a digital payment request by the customer.
-Chargent supports over 30 gateways. |
+Gateway | A payment gateway is like a virtual PoS terminal tasked with authenticating a digital payment.
+Chargent supports over 30 gateways.
+Learn more by visiting Differences Between a Payment Gateway and Payment Processor. |

 Gateway Response | Transaction information returned from your gateway.
 This can be useful when determining why a transaction was declined or experienced an error.
 Responses can be different for each gateway.
 See Understanding Response Codes. |